GuideDallas DPS Mega Centers: Hours & Wait Times (2026)

 At North Garland or Carrollton, kiosk same-day availability is basically nonexistent during business hours.
 Skip the kiosk gamble at busy Mega Centers.

-DPS posts new same-day appointment blocks on the scheduler between 6:30 and 7:00 AM.
-If you log in at 6:30 sharp with your info pre-filled, you can sometimes book a Dallas-area same-day slot.
+DPS doesn't publish an official release time, but in a year of monitoring every Texas DPS office we've consistently seen new same-day appointment blocks appear on the scheduler around 6:30 to 7:00 AM.
+If you log in early with your info pre-filled, you can sometimes book a Dallas-area same-day slot.
 Success rate is maybe 1 in 10 attempts at popular offices, higher at smaller ones.
 Set an alarm; don't try to remember.

 The cancellation gamble (the realistic path)

 The vast majority of same-day Dallas DPS appointments our customers actually land come from last-minute cancellations during business hours.
 Someone realizes at 11 AM they can't make their 2 PM slot, cancels, and the slot returns to the public pool.
+(On the other side of that trade?
+Our guide to canceling or rescheduling a Texas DPS appointment covers the order that keeps you from ending up slotless.)
 These slots last 5 to 30 seconds before someone else grabs them.
 Manual users almost never catch them.
 Automated monitoring catches them constantly — that's the entire reason our system polls every 10 seconds.

 If you've got a true emergency — Real ID needed for tomorrow's flight out of DFW, license about to expire, teen's learner permit packet about to void — automated monitoring with a wide search radius is the only realistic same-day Dallas DMV appointment path that consistently delivers.